 Distance: 58 km / 36 miles

 Today you cycle through the amazing Ticino Park on dirt roads in good condition.
 The natural environment is beautiful, the green of the trees is reflected in the river from which numerous canals branch off.
-Along one of these you reach Pavia, the former capital of the Lombard Kingdom, an elegant university city famous for its Certosa.
+Along with one of these, you reach Pavia, the former capital of the Lombard Kingdom, an elegant university city famous for its Certosa.

 The historic centre is perfectly preserved and full of lovely shops.